 There is now a maximum number of train bookings (single journeys) you can make per month per IRCTC id which is six.
 For additional bookings over six per month per person/ID you’ll need to use an agent or buy at the station.

-Once you have a validated IRCTC Account, booking is relatively easy, and fortunately the IRCTC website has become more intuitive to use.
-I recommend downloading an app like Cleartrip, which is easier to use and will allow you to search for trains and book them, allowing you to choose your train, class of travel and preferred bunk (upper / middle / lower – note that you’re not guaranteed to get it), etc. They accept international Visa and MasterCard credit cards.
-Agents like Cleartrip will charge a booking fee per reservation.
+Once you have a validated IRCTC Account, you can log in, choose your train, class of travel and preferred bunk (upper / middle / lower – note that you’re not guaranteed to get it), etc.

 Login, search for trains between your chosen destinations and preferred class of travel (we recommend searching for train options as above first so you can enter the exact start and end station).